-SWFRA is responsible for ensuring that South Wales Fire & Rescue Service (SWFRS) is effective, efficient, and accountable to the public.
+From 01 April 2023 - 05 February 2024 SWFRA was responsible for ensuring that South Wales Fire & Rescue Service (SWFRS) was effective, efficient, and accountable to the public.

-From 01 April 2023 - 05 February 2024 membership of SWFRA was made up of Members of the 10 unitary authorities covered by the SWFRS service area as defined by the Fire Service (Combination Scheme) Order 1995.
+Membership of SWFRA was made up of Members of the 10 unitary authorities covered by the SWFRS service area as defined by the Fire Service (Combination Scheme) Order 1995.